denisidoro/navi/README.md

 Cheatsheet syntax
 -----------------

-Cheatsheets are describe in `.cheat` files:
+Cheatsheets are describe in `.cheat` files.

 ### Syntax overview